os #

 fn file_size(path string) u64

-file_size returns the size of the file located in path
+file_size returns the size in bytes, of the file located in path

 fn fileno #